denza/profitbricks-sdk-java/README.md

 ### Virtual Data Centers

-Virtual Data Centers are the foundation of the ProfitBricks platform.
-Virtual Data Centers act as logical containers for all other objects you will be creating, e.g., servers.
-You can provision as many data centers as you want.
-Data centers have their own private network and are logically segmented from each other to create isolation.
+Virtual Data Centers (VDCs) are the foundation of the ProfitBricks platform.
+A VDC acts as logical container for all other objects you will be creating, e.g., servers, networks, and volumes.
+You can provision as many VDCs as you want.
+VDCs have their own private network and are logically segmented from each other to create isolation.

 #### List Data Centers